Nuked88/ComfyUI-N-Nodes/README.md

 #### Output
 - `IMAGES`: Batch of loaded frame images as PyTorch tensors.
 - `METADATA`: Metadata containing the set FPS value.
+- `MAX_WIDTH`: Maximum frame width.
+- `MAX_HEIGHT`: Maximum frame height.
+- `FRAME COUNT`: Number of frames in the folder.
+- `PATH`: Path to the folder containing the frame images.
+- `IMAGE LIST`: List of frame images in the folder (not a real list just a string divided by \n).

 The node loads all image files from the specified folder, converts them to PyTorch tensors, and returns them as a batched tensor along with simple metadata containing the set FPS value.